Harshal131/jaffle_shop_analytics/README.md

 # Jaffle Shop Analytics

-A local **dbt Core + DuckDB** analytics project built for learning modern analytics engineering workflows using the Jaffle Shop sample dataset.[1][2]
+A local dbt Core + DuckDB analytics project built to practice modern analytics engineering workflows using the Jaffle Shop sample dataset.

 ## Project goal

 This project is designed to practice the full dbt workflow locally before moving to a cloud warehouse like Snowflake.
-It covers seeded raw data, staging models, marts, tests, and documentation in a version-controlled project structure.[1][3][4]
+It includes seeded raw data, staging models, marts, tests, snapshots, and documentation in a version-controlled project structure.

 ## Tech stack

 - dbt Core
 - DuckDB
 - CSV seeds
-- Git/GitHub
+- Git / GitHub

-DuckDB is a good local starting point because dbt supports it as a local data platform and it can persist data in a local `.duckdb` file.[1][3]
+DuckDB is a good local starting point because it works well with dbt and persists data in a local `.duckdb` file.

-## Current project structure
+## Project structure

 ```text
 jaffle_shop_analytics/